Skip to content Skip to sidebar Skip to footer

 Mounting results can be seen with the command df -h

 Added "" to the source path which is named in the NAS using spaces.
-And also use \ for destination on linux with a space character.
+Also, use \ for destination on Linux with a space character.
 Added user= to add a user on the NAS and enter the password according to that user.

 Hope it is useful & Thank You.